 This proposal is for replacement of the Computer Aided Dispatch (CAD) system for Monterey County Emergency Communications.
 This will include improved ability to transfer data between agencies especially as a secondary mechanism for communication in the event of voice system failure.
 During a terrorist event or natural disaster, the voice system may be at capacity.
 In addition, a CAD system may provide the ability to communicate with resources that are outside the area providing mutual aid services.
 Redundant capability or the ability to off load CAD to a cooperating agency or adjacent center will be a desired feature.
-The CAD system provides critical information such as location, verification, response recommendations, information for firefighter and law enforcement officer safety such as premise hazard information, and a timely ability to add and dispatch additional equipment as an incident escalates.
-A modern CAD is anticipated to provide improved integration of GIS capabilities, wireless communication capabilities, and other state and federal mandates.
 This project can benefit the South Bay region including Monterey County, Santa Clara County, Santa Cruz County, and San Benito County.
 This system will be used for response to and recovery from terrorist incidents.